hirupamganguly/Go-Lang-Backend-NoSQL-MySQL/README.md

 ### [ READ EVERY COMMENTS, THEN YOU WILL SURELY UNDERSTAND THE CONCEPTS ]
 ### [ I TRY TO MAKE IT WITH A SINGLE APPROACH, IS: AS FAST AS POSSIBLE TO LEARN GOLANG AND BACKEND DEVELOPMENT FROM A SINGLE RESOURCE ]
-### [If you get frustrated for horizontal scrolling of Code Blocks, Then Download the README.md file and open it by VS-Code then go to preferences -> settings -> on the editor: word wrap]

 ## Why-go-lang

 Backend development languages handle the ‘behind-the-scenes’ functionality of an applications.
 It’s code that connects the application to a database, manages user connections, and powers the application itself.
 Backend developers typically earn higher salaries than front-end developers, as backend languages tend to be more technical.